This is hilarious:

 What is supposed to happen is that ‘named elements’ are added as apparent properties of the

-object.
-This is a really bad idea, as it allows element names to clash with real properties ofdocument
+documentobject.
+This is a really bad idea, as it allows element names to clash with real properties ofdocument.IE made the situation worse by also adding named elements as properties of the

-object.
-This is doubly bad in that now you have to avoid naming your elements after any member of either thedocument
+windowobject.
+This is doubly bad in that now you have to avoid naming your elements after any member of either thedocumentor thewindowobject you (or any other library code in your project) might want to use.

 …